Honey and Clover: Taiwanese TV drama

 The manga was adapted into a Taiwanese drama titled (蜂蜜幸運草 (Feng Mi Xing Yun Cao)) starring Lego Lee as An Zhu Ben (Takemoto), Chiaki Ito as Hua Ben Yu (Hagumi), Eddie Peng as Ren Sen Tian (Morita), Joe Cheng as Den Zhen Shan (Mayama), and Janine Chang as He Ya Gong (Ayumi).
 It was produced by Huang Zhi Ming and directed by Li Yun Chan.

-It was broadcast on free-to-air on Chinese Television System (CTS) (華視) from May 25, 2008 to August 31, 2008 on Sundays at 22:00.
+It was broadcast on free-to-air on Chinese Television System (CTS) from May 25 to August 31, 2008.